 Throughout the program, each methodology is woven together with planning, problem solving and critical thinking skills.
 Theory-based learning is grounded in case studies and other practical reality checks such as discussion groups and online lectures by subject matter experts on topics central to current industry practices and standards.

 The UBC Certificate in Business Analysis is delivered through seven 100% online courses in a part-time format.
-Certificate candidates are expected to complete all seven required courses within a two-year period, beginning with the Fundamentals of Business Analysis (II850).
+Certificate candidates are expected to complete all seven required courses within a two-year period, beginning with the Business Analysis Fundamentals (II850).

 The following seven courses should be taken in the recommended sequence, as listed below.
 Fast Track courses bundle certain courses together; please view course descriptons for full details.

-Note: Fundamentals of Business Analysis (II850) is a prerequisite for all courses except Change Management and Process Implementation.
+Note: Business Analysis Fundamentals (II850) is a prerequisite for all courses except Change Management and Process Implementation.